Ruff Ruff! My name is Blake Whitley

 |Size:||Small 25 lbs (11 kg) or less||Sex:||Male||ID#:||4783416-260842|

 Your going to love Blake, he's a young and cute Chihuahua/Rat Terrier dog.
-He is a little over 1 years old.
-When he came into his foster mom's home he was a shy little guy.
+He's almost 2 years old.
+When he came into his foster mom's home he was a very shy little guy.
 After a few weeks he decided the life wasn't so scary and everyday makes great improvements.
 Blake has become a playful and funny little guy.
 Blake loves his toys, he especially loves dragging them in and out of the house thru the doggie door.
 Blake would do very well with a home that had another small playful dog he could play with as well as use them as a tool to bond with the human members of the family.
-Blake would not do well will young children.
-Small children just move too fast for Blakes comfort level.
+Blake would not do well with very young children.
+Older children or animal savvy children would be fine.
 A doggie door is a very good idea for Blake.
 He is not always willing to freely go out the door with your invitation.
 He needs to do this on his own.
-Although he has made major improvements in this department as he is more comfortable in his foster home.
-We are starting some obedience training soon, I am hopeful that this will build up is confidence level.
+Although he has made major improvements in this department as he is more comfortable wiht you letting him do this on his own.
+Blake has been thru obedience training, with Erica Horn and he did wonderfully.
+It built up his self confidence quite a bit.
 If you are patient and have lots of love to give, then Blake is your dog.
 Won't you give him the love he deserves?

 Visit this organization's web site to see any additional information available about this pet.